HigherOrderCO/Bend/README.md

 bend run-c ssum.bend -s
 ```

-If you have a NVIDIA GPU, you can also run in CUDA (Massivelly parallel)
+If you have a NVIDIA GPU, you can also run in CUDA (Massively parallel)
 ```sh
 bend run-cu ssum.bend -s
 ```